The n100 Google update: why rank tracking just got expensive

 Do not scrape Page 2 unless Page 1 indicates you might be on Page 2.

-- Logic: Analyze the domains on Page 1.
+- Analyze the domains on Page 1.
 Are they authoritative (Wikipedia, Amazon) or weak (forums, spam)?

-- Brand Check: If your domain is not on Page 1, is it worth paying to find it on Page 4?
-For most brands, if you aren’t in the Top 20, you are invisible anyway.
+- If your domain isn’t on Page 1, is it worth paying to find it on Page 4?
+For most brands, if you aren’t in the Top 20, you’re invisible anyway.
 Stop paying to track Rank #85.

-While the URL parameter is gone for the standard frontend, Google has other interfaces.
+The URL parameter is gone for the standard frontend, but Google has other interfaces.

-- AI Overview: Paradoxically, scraping the AI Overview endpoints can sometimes yield citation lists that function as a “Top 10” shortcut.
+- AI Overview: scraping the AI Overview endpoints can yield citation lists that function as a “Top 10” shortcut.

-The n100 update forces us to admit a hard truth: The Deep SERP doesn’t matter.
-In an era of AI answers and Zero-Click searches, users rarely go past result #5.
+The n100 update forces us to admit a hard truth: the deep SERP doesn’t matter.
+In an era of AI answers and zero-click searches, users rarely go past result #5.
 Tracking result #88 was always a vanity metric.
-Now it’s an expensive vanity metric.
+Now it’s an expensive one.

 The cloro advantage